grafana/tutorials/content/tutorials/create-users-and-teams.md

 ### What you'll build

-A fictional company, Acme Corporation, has asked you to configure Grafana for their teams.
+_Graphona_, a fictional telemarketing company, has asked you to configure Grafana for their teams.

 In this tutorial, you'll add multiple users, organize them into teams, and make sure they're only able to access the resources they need.